mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/product-technical-writing-team-handbook.md

 * Label: Documentation
 * Team: Tech Writing
 * Assign the ticket to the relevant writer.
-* If required, select a due date, sprint, and mana.
+* Select a sprint.
+* Add the "docs/needed" label so the issue shows up on our board.

 For best results, please include as much content, context, and detail as possible.

-**Jira Turnaround Time**

-* If the Jira ticket is for documentation related to a release, the documentation needs to be complete at least 10 days prior to release.
+If the Jira ticket is for documentation related to a release, the documentation needs to be complete at least 10 days prior to release.
 Please ensure you allow sufficient time for your request to be completed or it will be moved to the next available slot.
-* If the Jira ticket is for general documentation, depending on the current workload, you can generally expect it to be completed within five business days.

-### Editing Requests
+### Editing requests

-When submitting a PR for documentation, whether it's a minor update, a new piece of content, or a content proposal, please add the **Editor Review** label.
+When submitting a PR for documentation, whether it's a minor update, a new piece of content, or a content proposal, please add the **Editor Review** label (if possible).
 Once the Technical Writer/Editor has reviewed the PR they'll remove the label.
 When all the requested reviews are complete, the **Reviews Complete** label is applied and the changes are merged.

-### Providing Editorial Feedback
+### Providing editorial feedback

 If you're asked to provide editorial feedback on a PR, and it's your first editorial feedback request, first read up on the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review) to get an idea of what's expected in terms of turnaround time, type of feedback, and so on.